It's time for farmers to take a look at their lamb flocks and pick the best ones for the Hawke's Bay Show export lamb competition.

-Mr Cranswick said the owner of the winning lambs would get the proceeds of the carcass sale, while the person who prepared them would get the prize money.
+Cranswick said the owner of the winning lambs would get the proceeds of the carcase sale while the person who prepared them would get the prize money.

 The competition is open to everyone, not just Progressive Meats' clients.

 The lambs must be grass-fed, antibiotic-free and have full lifetime traceability.
-That means their ASD forms must be on hand.
+This means their ASD forms must be on hand.

 Every lamb entered will be mouthed to check for eligibility.